Domus Sanctae Marthae: Conclave use

+Papal residence (2013–2025)

-On 26 March 2013, the Vatican announced that Pope Francis would not move into the papal apartment in the Apostolic Palace.
-He is the first pope not to live in the Papal Apartments on the third floor of the Apostolic Palace since Pope Pius X occupied them in 1903.
-He uses the palace suite there as his office.
-He remained for a time in the room he was assigned by lot at the start of the conclave that elected him and then moved to Suite 201 of Domus Sanctae Marthae.
-He celebrates morning Mass and takes communal meals in the residence.
-Pope Francis explained his decision saying: "The residence in the Apostolic Palace is ... large and made with good taste, but not luxurious....
+On 26 March 2013, the Vatican announced that Pope Francis would not move into the papal apartments in the Apostolic Palace.
+He was the first pope not to live in the papal apartments on the third floor of the Apostolic Palace since Pius X occupied them in 1903.
+Rather, he used the palace suite there as his office.
+He remained for a time in the room he was assigned by lot at the start of the conclave that elected him, and then moved to Suite 201 in the Domus Sanctae Marthae.
+He celebrated morning Mass and took communal meals in the residence.

+Francis explained his decision saying: "The residence in the Apostolic Palace is ... large and made with good taste, but not luxurious....
 It is large, but the entrance is narrow.
 Only one person at a time can get in and I cannot live alone.
 I must live my life with others."

-He occupies a bedroom furnished with basic necessities, a wooden standing Crucifix, along with a small statue of Our Lady of Luján, the Marian patroness of Argentina, Uruguay, and Paraguay.
-Outside his bedroom are two Pontifical Swiss Guards who work day and night shifts, and a statue of Saint Joseph under which the pontiff places prayer requests.
+He occupied a bedroom furnished with basic necessities, a wooden standing crucifix, along with a small statue of Our Lady of Luján, the Marian patroness of Argentina, Uruguay, and Paraguay.
+Outside his bedroom were two Swiss Guards who worked day and night shifts, and a statue of Saint Joseph under which the pontiff placed prayer requests.

+Pope Francis died on April 21, 2025, at 07:35 CEST, inside his apartment.
+At 09:45 Cardinal Kevin Farrell, the camerlengo of the Holy Roman Church, announced his death from the complex's chapel.
+The rite of certification of death and the laying of the body in the coffin took place at the same chapel at 20:00, presided by Farrell, in the presence of the Dean of the College of Cardinals, the Pope's relatives, and the Vatican Health Department.
+The apartment where Pope Francis lived was later sealed by Cardinal Farrell, along with the papal apartments at the Apostolic Palace.
+Following the 2025 conclave that elected Leo XIV, media reported that he would take up permanent residence in the Apostolic Palace rather than in the Domus.